berenslab/dreams-experiments/README.md

 Here all plots of the paper can be found.

 # Datasets
 In the experiments, we benchmarked DREAMS using seven real-world datasets that are preprocessed as described in the paper.
 The preprocessed datasets can be found in the /data folder.
-The MNIST dataset was downloaded using the torchvision API (we only used the first 50 principle components of the 60k training samples).
+The MNIST, Fashion MNIST, and CIFAR10 datasets were downloaded using the torchvision API (we only used the first 50 principle components of the 60k training samples).
 The remaining original (unprocessed) datasets can be found here:

 | Dataset Name        | Source Link                                                                 |
 |---------------------|------------------------------------------------------------------------------|